Frequently Asked Questions About Elder Abuse

 - Loss of weight without illness related cause

-What are some indicators of financial abuse?
+What are some indicators of financial exploitation?

 - Unusual activity in bank accounts.